nwlandry/the-simpliciality-of-higher-order-networks/README.md

 * `setup.py` allows users to pip install this package.

 ### Notebooks
 * `plot_empiricial_simpliciality.ipynb` generates a plot of the simpliciality for empirical datasets, which is unused in the text.
+It also prints
 * `plot_model_fitting.ipynb` generates Fig. 2 in the text.
 * `local_simpliciality.ipynb` generates Fig. 3 in the text as well as corresponding local measures.
 * `dataset_characteristics.ipynb` generates the results in Table 1 except the measures of simpliciality.
 * `illustrations.ipynb` generates the diagrams used in Fig. 1 in the text.
+* `simpliciality_correlation.ipynb` generates the correlation coefficients referenced in the text.